 Then, please use this URL to submit work requests is http://mstar-app01/WorkRequest/Logon.aspx.

 The General Fund finances the Facilities Maintenance Division.
 Its budget is divided into four sections: Police Department Buildings, Fire Department Buildings, Libraries, and all other City-Wide Buildings.
 The only City departments that are not maintained by the FMD are the Airport, Health, Sun Metro, Zoo, and Parks and Recreation.

 The new 911 center will be maintained by the FMD; however it will be charged maintenance fees for the services provided.
 The FMD will be responsible for all maintenance related to the 911 center and its transmitter site equipment including the uninterrupted power supply units, generators, and HVAC equipment.

-The app allows for the reporting of a number of situation types that may require service from the General Services Department.
+The app allows for the reporting of a number of situation types that may require service from the Facilities/Fleet Maintenance Department.
 The request can contain photos, GPS coordinates, the address of a problem and comments.
 The user receives an automated e-mail notification about the request status & may view information on a map.
 App users may also check the status on their requests submitted via the app.

 MaintStar “Mobile Citizen” can be downloaded from the Google Play Store and Apple Store at no cost.
 Employees and community members should register so that user information will be entered automatically at every log in.
 Details such as park or building name should be included in the Comments field.